Wondering how customers engage with your brand over time?

 - Complaints over the first 30 days are significantly lower than complaints on the initial message, but still well above the overall average complaint rate of 0.17%.

-- Marketers also lose a full 34% of newly acquired subscribers within the first month.
+- On average, marketers also lose a full 34% of newly acquired subscribers within the first month.

 That means, the first 30 days of the subscriber relationship is significant to have a clear understanding of engagement metrics like read rate, complaint rate, and more.